Second Black Mountain Expedition

-The Second Black Mountain Expedition was a punitive expedition by the British Army against the Black Mountain tribes in the North-West Frontier Province of British India (now in what today is Khyber Pakhtunkhwa, Pakistan).
+The Second Black Mountain Expedition was an expedition by the British Army against the Mujahidin movement and Black Mountain tribes in the erstwhile Punjab Province of British India (modern-day Khyber Pakhtunkhwa, Pakistan).

-At the instigation of the Khan of Agror of the Swati tribe, a newly built police station was burnt by a raid of The Black Mountain (Tor Ghar) Tribes, Akazais, trans-border Swati tribesmen such as the Pariari Sayyids etc., and the Chagharzais.
+At the instigation of the Khan of Agror of the Swati tribe, a newly built police station was burnt by a raid of Pashtun tribes, trans-border Swati tribesmen and Pariari Sayyids.
 This was not tolerated, and a punitive expedition was led against the Pariari Sayyids, Nandihar, Deshiwals, Tikariwals, Hasanzai, Akazais and Chagharzais.
+After the expedition, Hindustani mujahideen were forced to relocate once again by the Hasanzai tribe in compliance with the treaty with British government, and moving through Palosai, Thakot and finally settling at Buner in 1882 and building a mud fort there.